ChimeraTK/DeviceAccess/doc/change-requests/CR-004-data-consistency-keys-in-double-buffered-registers.md

 ## Specifications

-Affected components: the data-consistency/double-buffering tests and the re-used `tests/muxedDataAccessor.jmap`, which gains two key registers.
+Affected components: the data-consistency/double-buffering tests, the re-used `tests/muxedDataAccessor.jmap`, which gains two key registers, and the `ExceptionDummy` backend factory.
 No production code, unless a test uncovers a defect.

 - Map: reuse `tests/muxedDataAccessor.jmap`. `TEST.DBLASYNC` (double-buffered,
   interrupt 7) is the data register, `TEST.DOUBLE_BUF.ENA` and `TEST.DOUBLE_BUF.INACTIVE_BUF_ID` the control state; the slice `TEST/DBLASYNC.1` is already exercised there.
+- Backend: `ExceptionDummy::createInstance` previously discarded the
+  `DataConsistencyKeys` parameter, so a `DataConsistencyKeys` CDD had no effect with the `ExceptionDummy` backend (unlike `DummyBackend`).
+It now forwards that parameter to the `ExceptionDummy` constructor, so the tests here can map a key register to a realm with the `ExceptionDummy` backend, which the `muxedDataAccessor.jmap` map requires.
 - Add two scalar key registers.
 Keys must be scalar because the key accessor is a `ScalarRegisterAccessor<uint64_t>` and only element (0,0) forms the `DataConsistencyKey`.
 Both are single 32-bit words with